Back to Articles

 The initial stolen amounts were: 8432480.981911 STX, 50.73942482 aBTC, 12.76470894 sBTC, 119,419,656.0046488 ALEX and 1,748,326.97784601 sUSDT tokens.

-However, in the end, the attacker only managed to extract 21.85 BTC to his Bitcoin address and $2,091,544 in stablecoins liquidity to his Ethereum holding address.
 An extra 120 native ETH received by the attacker during the hack is most likely also linked to the hack, although the link was not definitely made.

 Timeline